shweta-0812/Leaky_Bucket_Algorithm_V1/examples/leaky_bucket_algo/README.md

 #### How to run:
 1.Go to the project directory and make sure to run `poetry init` to initialise poetry and setup a python virtual env using `pyenv` module to install `python 3.12.3`.

+2. Rename `sample.env` to `.env` and update the values accordingly.

-2. Open 3 terminal windows and go to the project.
+3. Open 3 terminal windows and go to the project.

-3. Run `poetry shell` to activate the virtual env for first and second window.
+4. Run `poetry shell` to activate the virtual env for first and second window.

-4. Run `poetry install` in first and second window.
+5. Run `poetry install` in first and second window.

-5. In first window, go to `examples/leaky_bucket_algo` and start the FastAPI server by running `uvicorn main:app --reload`.
+6. In first window, go to `examples/leaky_bucket_algo` and start the FastAPI server by running `uvicorn main:app --reload`.

-6. In second window go to `examples/leaky_bucket_algo` and run the consumer by running `python3 consumer.py`.
+7. In second window go to `examples/leaky_bucket_algo` and run the consumer by running `python3 consumer.py`.

-7. In third window run the redis server by running `redis-server`.
+8. In third window run the redis server by running `redis-server`.

-8. Finally, make the curl request and test the flow:
+9. Finally, make the curl request and test the flow:

 `curl --location 'http://127.0.0.1:8000/enqueue' \
 --header 'Content-Type: application/json' \